rizi007/design-system-tech-test/README.md

 A small design-system package built with React, TypeScript and MUI.
 This repo contains theme-driven components (Button, TextField) and a Storybook for exploring states and accessibility.

+## Aim

+Is to develop the design system based on this figma link [text](https://www.figma.com/design/wtMCijFeCt780z0fbtvBEP/Design-System-Tech-Test---Figma)
+More over , I tried to make sure name of tokens closely aligns the Design System in Figma.

+Storybook for this design system is deployed here [text](https://rizi007.github.io/design-system-tech-test/)

+## Assumptions

+1) There is no specific hover when you have crticial state in textfield so I've used the default hover state for when you hover on a textfield that is at critical state
+2) Only button supported medium size and their isn't other sizes
+3) Disable state takes priority over critical state
+4) No pressed state hence didnt cater for pressed state for example on a button
+5) Removed any animations from Mui like ripple

 ## Prerequisites

   - Node 20 or newer